lukehanson2429/Explore-Siquijor/README.md

 #### Font Awesome Arrow Buttons:

-* Top Picks arrow button on click shows more top picks & smooth scrolls to next Top Picks.
-* Top Tips section toggles on click which shows further information/imagery & hides how to get there section.
+* Top Tips section toggles on click which shows further information/imagery.
+Can be hidden again by clicking up arrow at bottom of section.

 #### Contact Form: